 As awareness about the problems with shark fin soup grows, more and more people are pledging to avoid the dish.
 Although hundreds of restaurants still serve shark fin soup, a number have taken it off the menu in response to pressure from consumers and concern for the environment.
 Some have elected to offer imitation shark fin soup instead.
 Further, many young couples have decided not to serve the dish at their weddings, and some companies have pledged not to serve it at company functions.

-To encourage a restaurant in your area to stop serving shark fin soup: 1) talk/write to the owner and express your concerns regarding shark finning; 2) Give them a copy of our Sharks at Risk brochure in English or Chinese; 3) Give them a copy of AWI’s "Shark Fin Soup - How It Impacts Your Health and the Health of the Environment" factsheet, in English and Chinese.
+To encourage a restaurant in your area to stop serving shark fin soup: 1) Talk/write to the owner and express your concerns regarding shark finning; 2) Give them a copy of our Sharks at Risk brochure in English or Chinese; 3) Give them a copy of AWI’s “Shark Fin Soup - Risk to Human Health" factsheet, in English and Chinese.

 Shark Finning Bans

 The growing concern for shark populations has also led legislators in the US to enact laws to restrict the practice of finning (removing the fins at sea and discarding the carcass) and the possession of shark fins.